 Chloride, Arizona was founded in 1862 with the discovery of silver ore and is an old mining camp that never quite died.
+Silver, Gold, lead, zinc, and turquoise have been found in the area.
+Today some of the mines are privately owned while others are on public land.
 At one time there was over 72 mines operating in Chloride.
 The name Chloride came from the silver chloride found in the hills among other minerals in the area.
 Silver chloride is used in photographic emulsions and antiseptic silver solutions.

 Chloride is the oldest continuously inhabited mining town in the state of Arizona.
 Old Miner's Day commences the last Saturday in June and is the biggest event of the year for Chloride.
 Festivities commemorate mining days when Chloride was the silver mining capitol of Arizona.